-At closing, this ledger in relation to this reserve was funded at £4 million.
+At closing, the ledger in relation to this reserve is funded at £6 million.
 Thereafter, each month, the reserve works by taking the product of the interest compensation rate (currently 0.9%) divided by 12, and the future discounted receivables balance, from the collections.
 The issuer then uses this amount to credit an interest compensation ledger up to a maximum limit.
 When a prepayment loss is recorded, then an amount equal to that loss (subject to the balance available in the interest compensation ledger) is released from the ledger into the priority of payments.
-If prepayment losses exceed what is available in the interest compensation reserve, then a debit is recorded in the ledger, which is to be cleared on subsequent payment dates.
+If prepayment losses are greater than what is available in the interest compensation reserve, then a debit is recorded in the ledger, which is to be cleared on subsequent payment dates.

-If the interest compensation reserve is at target and the prepayment loss in any period is less than the 0.9% multiplied by the future discounted receivables balance, the excess up to this 0.9% can cover any buffer top-up shortfall.
+To the extent the interest compensation reserve is at target and the prepayment loss in any period is less than the 0.9% multiplied by the future discounted receivables balance, the excess up to this 0.9% can cover any buffer top-up shortfall.
 The buffer top-up shortfall is the excess of the following over the discount rate:

-- The weighted-average fixed rate due to the swap counterparty under the terms of the swaps on the class A and class B notes; - The fixed interest rate due under the subordinated loan; - · The amount due to the interest compensation rate; and - · Administrative expenses and a servicing fee.
+- The weighted-average fixed rate due to the swap counterparty under the terms of the swaps on the senior and junior instruments; - The fixed interest rate due under the subordinated loan; - · The amount due to the interest compensation rate; and - · Administrative expenses and a servicing fee.

-At closing, the transaction did not have any buffer top-up shortfall.
-After compensating for prepayment losses, the interest compensation ledger being at target level, and compensating the buffer top-up shortfall, provided no CEIC trigger has breached, the seller directly receives any remaining excess.
-On any payment date, if the CEIC trigger has breached, the balance in the interest compensation ledger will become fully available as part of the issuer available funds.
+At closing, the transaction does not have any buffer top-up shortfall.
+After compensating for prepayment losses, the interest compensation ledger being at target level, and compensation of the buffer top-up shortfall, provided no CEIC trigger has breached the seller directly receives any remaining excess.
+On any payment date, if the CEIC trigger has breached, the balance in the interest compensation ledger will become fully available as part of the issuer available funds purchased during the revolving period.
+If the option is exercised, the new discount rate shall become the discount rate, effective the renewal date of all outstanding receivables, regardless of whether the instruments are revolving or amortizing.